albertelwin/nova/README.md

 ### Windows

-You'll need [*MSVC*](https://www.visualstudio.com/).
-Download and install it if you don't have it already.
+You'll need [*MSVC*](https://www.visualstudio.com/), download and install it if you don't have it already.

 Then simply run `build.bat`.